Below you will find the answers to several common questions regarding the availability of current season FOX shows.

-To qualify for next-day viewing under FOX’s new policies, a show must be Hulu Plus content for Hulu Plus users to enjoy next-day availability (see “Why Do I have to wait 8 days to watch my favorite FOX shows”).
-Hulu Plus users will enjoy the same availability as free users for these unique exceptions.
+To qualify for next-day viewing under FOX’s new policies, a show must be open to the subscription service for Hulu subscribers to enjoy next-day availability (see “Why Do I have to wait 8 days to watch my favorite FOX shows”).
+Hulu subscribers will enjoy the same availability as free users for these unique exceptions.

 If you have a subscription with one of our supported cable or satellite TV providers, you can connect your account by visiting Hulu.com/authenticate

-You will also be directed to the authentication page when you click on either the gray key icon on the thumbnails of an authenticated show or the Connect a TV Provider button that appears on all Hulu show pages.
+You will also be directed to the authentication page when you click on the gray key icon on the thumbnails of an authenticated show.

 NOTE: If you log out of your Hulu account, you will be required to re-authenticate your account the next time you log in OR after 30 days.